zlockewtg/RLinf/docs/source-en/rst_source/tutorials/user/yaml.rst

   cluster:
     num_nodes: 1
-    num_gpus_per_node: 1
     component_placement:
       actor,inference,rollout: all

 ``cluster.num_nodes``: Physical nodes to use for training.

-``cluster.num_gpus_per_node``: GPUs per node that the placement strategy should assume are free.

 ``cluster.component_placement``:
 The *placement strategy* for each component.
-Each line of component placement config is a dictionary of ``component_names: global_gpu_ids``:
+Each line of component placement config is a dictionary of ``component_names: global_accelerator_ids``:

 - The key is the names of components, e.g., ``rollout``, or ``rollout,inference,actor``
-- The value is the global GPU IDs allocated to the components, which can be:
+- The value is the global accelerator IDs allocated to the components, which can be:
-   - "all": use all GPUs in the cluster
+   - "all": use all accelerators in the cluster
-   - A single integer, e.g., "3": use GPU 3
+   - A single integer, e.g., "3": use accelerator 3
-   - A list of integers separated by comma, e.g., "0,2,3": use GPU 0, 2, and 3
+   - A list of integers separated by comma, e.g., "0,2,3": use accelerator 0, 2, and 3
-   - A range of integers separated by hyphen, e.g., "0-3": use GPU 0, 1, 2, and 3
+   - A range of integers separated by hyphen, e.g., "0-3": use accelerator 0, 1, 2, and 3
-   - A combination of the above two, e.g., "0-3,5,14": use GPU 0, 1, 2, 3, 5 (on node 0), and 14 (i.e., GPU 6 on node 1)
+   - A combination of the above two, e.g., "0-3,5,14": use accelerator 0, 1, 2, 3, 5 (on node 0), and 14 (i.e., accelerator 6 on node 1)

 See more details in :doc:`../mode/index`.